Circle of Poison: History of concept

 In the book, Circle of Poison: Pesticides and People in a Hungry World, David Weir and Mark Schapiro of the Oakland-based Center for Investigative Reporting present an investigative study of how certain dangerous chemicals, which are banned in the U.S., still enter back into the United States and the American diet through food imports.
 Many restricted chemicals, especially pesticides, are produced in the U.S. and exported to the global south.
 The banned chemicals are then used on 'cash crops', which are subsequently exported to the U.S. and other industrialized countries for high profit.

 The investigative study done by Wier and Schapiro showed that the highly potent and dangerous chemicals used in domestic agriculture led to a public clamor for strict regulations, and that pesticides contribute to the expansion of an export-oriented agriculture at the expense of food production for local needs.
-Even where they are applied to food crops, pesticide are often linked to the Green Revolution, which can mean more hunger even while it raises production.
+Even where they are applied to food crops, pesticides are often linked to the Green Revolution, which can mean more hunger even while it raises production.
 Pesticides, they argue, are no solution to hunger-they bypass the needs of the poor who 'have neither money to buy food nor the land to grow it on'.
 Moreover, they claim because agrochemical companies are profit driven, they have tailored the regulations to permit unrestricted export of dangerous chemicals.
 Wier and Schapiro argue that this loophole has been a disaster.